2025 Prize for Graduate Student Essay

 • The winning scholarly essay will demonstrate original and critical analysis, clarity of argument and exposition, and engagement with varied source materials.

-• Students may submit their own paper, or they may be nominated by an advisor or professor with the author’s consent.
+• Students may submit their own paper themselves, or they may be nominated by an advisor or professor with the author’s consent.
 In either case, the submitter should provide an accompanying cover letter, as well as a short author’s CV.

 • Papers may be submitted in either English or German and may not have been published by the time of submission.
 The manuscript should be 5,500-8,000 words in length (double spaced, Times New Roman, 12 pt), including footnotes/endnotes but excluding bibliography.

-This year's deadline for submissions is August 15, 2023.
-Papers should be submitted to the Committee Chair, Mariana Ivanova (mzivanova@umass.edu).
-Committee members also include Victoria Rizo Lenshyn (UMass Amherst) and Skyler Arndt-Briggs (UMass Amherst, Emerita).
+This year's deadline for submissions is September 1, 2025.
+Papers should be submitted to the Committee Chair Dr. Mariana Ivanova (mzivanova@umass.edu, Academic Director, DEFA Film Library).
+Committee members also include Dr. Victoria Rizo Lenshyn (Associate Director, DEFA Film Library) and Skyler Arndt-Briggs (UMass Amherst, Emerita).

 Award Celebration & Certificate:

-The author of the winning paper will be contacted in early September 2023.
-Should the author be attending the conference, the award will be celebrated at the German Studies Association conference soon thereafter.
+The author of the winning essay will be contacted in September 2024.
+Should the author be attending the German Studies Association conference, the award will be celebrated at the conference of the same year.
 The essay and recipient will be highlighted in the DEFA Film Library newsletter and website; the committee will also provide feedback on the essay.

 Past Awardees:

-• 2022: Mor Geller (The Hebrew Univ. of Jerusalem), for her paper "Research, Subjects: Reception Polling and 'Multiple Socialisms' in Honecker's East Germany"
+• 2022: Mor Geller (Hebrew Univ. of Jerusalem), for the paper "Research, Subjects: Reception Polling and 'Multiple Socialisms' in Honecker's East Germany"

 Associated Films: